near/docs/docs/2.develop/contracts/actions.md

 ---

-## Transfer NEARs Ⓝ
+## Transfer NEAR Ⓝ

-You can send NEAR tokens from the Balance of your contract.
-If the method in which you invoke the transfer finishes correctly, then you can safely assume that the transfers will **always succeed**.
+You can send NEAR from the your contract to any other account on the network in the form of a promise.
+The Gas cost for transferring $NEAR is fixed and is based on the protocol's genesis config.
+Currently, it costs `~0.45 TGas`.

 <Tabs className="language-tabs">
   <TabItem value="rs" label="🦀 - Rust">